sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/enable_executors_process.md

 ## Setup billing alert

-As of 2022-03-08, we give customers $500 compute credits for executors usage, so we need to setup billing alert.
+As of 2022-03-08, we give customers a fixed amount (e.g. $500) of computing credits for executors usage, so we need to setup billing alerts.

 At a high level, we will create a new monitoring alerting channel (via email) in the GCP project, and configure a budget alert in our organization billing account.
 All billing alerts will be delivered to [#wg-shipping-executors](https://sourcegraph.slack.com/archives/C02MR5PPMKJ).